 Is Fastmail better than Gmail?

-Gmail gathers more data on its users to serve them better-suited ads.
-By definition, this means user tracking.
 Fastmail is a paid service.
 That is why you won’t see a single ad in their products.
-However, since the company is in Australia (and there’s no end-to-end encryption), your data might not be in the best place if you value your privacy.
+Gmail, on the contrary, gathers more data on its users to serve them better-suited ads.
+By definition, this means user tracking.
+However, since Fastmail is in Australia (and there’s no end-to-end encryption), your data might not be in the best place if you value your privacy.

 Where are Fastmail servers located?